 Rule: Making a resource public (i.e. setting the Public property) automatically makes the resource metadata discoverable (sets the Discoverable property).

 Rule: Making a resource Public does not add privilege to the access table.
 Thus, making an object private again revokes all privileges gained by making it Public.

+AKT: All above rules achieved via workflow and updates to the access tables

 Behavior of persistent resources

+AKT: Agreed.
+All resources revisions exist in the DB and are therefore persistant.
+Published is the current viewable revision of a resource node.
+Probably the word we are looking here is Archived.
+And then we’ll need a separate workflow maintance controls for dealing with items that have been marked as “Archive”, including setting a DOI.

-A persistent resource is one that has been issued a Digital Object Identifier (DOI) for archival reasons.
+A persistent resource is one whose owner had decided to publicly publish it and that has been issued a Digital Object Identifier (DOI) for archival reasons.
 Once a resource is made persistent, there are several changes in access privileges.

 Rule: A persistent resource is owned by “System”.